If you want to hammer your quads and build stronger and bigger thighs using the barbells, this blog is for you.

 Steps to do it:

-- Grab the bar and stand upright with your feet slightly wider than shoulder-width apart and toes pointing out.
+- Grab the bar and stand upright with your feet slightly wider than shoulder-width apart and your toes pointing out.

 - Bend your elbows and hold the bar at your chest height.
 This is your starting position.